EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 - `origin`, is the name of the default **remote repository** which points to the repository url you've cloned from.
-- when you first `git init` from directory, you should explicitly set the remote in order to synchronize local changes with other remote repository.
+- when you first `git init` from directory, you should explicitly set the remote in order to synchronize local changes with the remote repository.
 ### Branches
 > "Nearly every VCS has some form of branching support.
 Branching means you diverge from the main line of development and continue to do work without messing with that main line.", - from Gitbook, Git branching

 In Git, the command `branch` plays really important role.
-It **logically branch the flow of commits** into multiple commit streams, without messing them one another.
+It **logically branches the flow of commits** into multiple commit streams, without messing them one another.
-First we need to see how branches and remotes are represented in the commit graph.
+First, see how branches and remotes are showed in the commit graph.
 ```bash
 $ git log --oneline --decorate --all --graph
 * bd0492e - Wed, 17 Oct 2018 23:29:43 +0900 (5 seconds ago) (HEAD -> master)